Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Conclusion

 We first demonstrated the prediction of sinusoidal pulsating flows.
-In establishing the model, the effectiveness of the physics-informed approach was validated; the inclusion of the wall shear stress component into the model's loss function significantly improved the prediction accuracy of the drag reduction rate compared to the previous model (reducing the MAE of $\widetilde{R_D}$ from 13 to 9.8).
+In establishing the model, the effectiveness of refining the loss function was validated; the inclusion of the wall shear stress component into the model's loss function significantly improved the prediction accuracy of the drag reduction rate compared to the previous model (reducing the MAE of $\widetilde{R_D}$ from 13 to 9.8).
 Subsequently, we investigated the relationship between training data combinations with different parameters, defined by periods and amplitudes, and the resulting prediction accuracy.
 The prediction accuracy remains high in parameter regions close to the training data, whereas it deteriorates as the deviation increases.
 In the best-performing cases, where the training data combinations provided uniform coverage of the parameter space, the model achieved a phase-averaged MAE of 6.7 and a time-averaged MAE of 5.3 in $R_D$ for datasets with $R_D$ ranging from 3\% to 20\%.
 These results demonstrate that sufficiently broad coverage of the training parameter space is essential for achieving robust predictions.
-In particular, since variations in the period parameter strongly affect the phase lag of the wall shear stress relative to the bulk velocity, the inclusion of diverse periods in the training data is more critical than variations in amplitude.
+In particular, since variations in the period parameter strongly affect the extent of changes in the flow pattern and the difficulty of learning the temporal evolution, the inclusion of diverse periods in the training data is more critical than variations in amplitude.

 Generalization was then verified by extending the test data to 33 arbitrary non-sinusoidal pulsating flows with drag reduction rates ranging from $-1\%$ to $23\%$, while the training data remained limited to only sinusoidal pulsations.
 The model achieved accurate prediction for arbitrary non-sinusoidal pulsations comparable to that for sinusoidal pulsations, with a MAE of 6.6 for the phase-averaged value and 3.0 for the time-averaged value for $R_D$, thereby confirming the generalization capability.
 This success for unseen pulsations indicates that local temporal prediction plays a central role, rather than learning the global profile of the pulsating waveforms.
 Hence, even for complex pulsating waveforms that the model has never trained, predictions can be constructed by combining short-term segments of the input-output sequence that possess instantaneous similarity to the trained flow fields through local temporal composition.
 This implication was quantitatively verified by analyzing the pulsating trajectory difference (PTD), which is defined as the Euclidean distance between the trajectories of the training and test data in the $C_f$--$Re_b$ phase space.
 By computing the Pearson correlation coefficient between the PTD and the MAE for each test case, a positive correlation ($C = 0.62$) was observed, demonstrating that reduced temporal similarity between the target flow and the training data leads to increased prediction difficulty.
 While PTD in the $C_f$--$Re_b$ phase space effectively captures macroscopic non-equilibrium behavior in pulsating flows, it does not fully represent high-dimensional turbulent structures, and thus should be interpreted as a practical similarity metric rather than a complete state descriptor.
 Nevertheless, it serves as a quantitative basis for assessing whether the instantaneous flow state remains within a regime where the learned temporal evolution rules are applicable.